 When I saw this recipe in Mark Bittman’s NYT column, I knew I’d have to try it immediately.
-Not only is the cake made in the food processor, which in past experience has yielded a dense, tender, moist and tight crumbed cake, but it uses almond paste.
+Mark Bittman’s pound cake is made in the food processor.
+In the past, I’ve noticed that pound cakes made in the food processor yield a dense, tender and tight crumb.
+In addition to that, this recipe calls for almond paste.
+And almond paste is an interesting ingredient that could potentially enhance flavor and texture.

-Looking at the recipe and reading reviews, I was concerned that my food processor might not have the capacity to accommodate the batter and it also crossed my mind that if the whole cake didn’t get eaten I would have wasted money on almond paste.
+Looking at the recipe and reading reviews, I was concerned that my food processor might not have the capacity to accommodate the batter.
+That, plus I worried if the whole cake didn’t get eaten I would have wasted money on almond paste.
 The solution, since we are a small family of 3, was to make half the cake.

 This version of the recipe is made in an 8×4 inch loaf pan.
 Up until this weekend, I didn’t own a pan that size and technically I still don’t.
 What I ended up buying was a 3-pack of foil 8×4 inch loaf pans which I’ll probably use over and over until they turn white or until I remember to order a metal one on-line.
 At any rate, that pan size worked perfectly and I kind of liked the option of not having to turn it out of the pan (even though I did) or being able to put a lid on it and give it away (the foil pans are lidded).